ALL Metrics

 Discussion

 This study has a limitation.
-There was a potential bias in determining diabetes duration because patients were newly diagnosed with T2DM, often after they experienced complications.
+There was a potential bias in determining diabetic duration because patients were newly diagnosed with T2DM, often after they experienced complications.
+Thus, we divided diabetic duration into two categories: less than 5 years and at least 5 years.
 The study was carried out with a small number of participants; thus, a study with a larger number of participants is needed in future studies.
-This study also only used HbA1c as a parameter of glycemic control.

-The study implies that HbA1c can be used as a predictor of BDNF levels, especially in patients who have diabetic neuropathy with a diabetic duration of at least 5 years.
+The study implies that HbA1c can explain the variability in BDNF level, even though only 8.1%, especially in patients who have diabetic neuropathy regardless of diabetic duration.
 The health providers should monitor the HbA1c level regularly in patients with diabetic neuropathy.
-The future study can evaluate the other glycemic control parameters.
+The future study can evaluate the other predictors of BDNF level with a large number of participants.

 Comments on this article Comments (0)

-VERSION 1 PUBLISHED 26 Nov 2025
+VERSION 4 PUBLISHED 26 Nov 2025

 Comment